rs3lab/Odinfs/index.md

 Welcome!
 This website contains the artifact for reproducing our OSDI ‘22 paper “Odinfs: Scaling PM Performance with Opportunistic Delegation”.

-Odinfs is a NUMA-aware PM file system based on an opportunistic delegation framework to acheive datapath scalability.
+Odinfs is a NUMA-aware PM file system based on an opportunistic delegation framework to achieve datapath scalability.
 Odinfs’s design features:

 * Limiting concurrent PM access to avoid performance meltdown due to on-DIMM cache trashing.
 * Localizing PM access to avoid performance meltdown due to remote PM access.